 The user can choose which modules to use and build these into a "system", adding audio files for samples and loops.

 Audio and modulation signals can be sent around the system allowing for all kinds of ways to link and control modules.

 Help files are provided for every module as well as tutorials on how to use the software.

 A user-designed GUI interface, with up to 20 linked screens is included.

 The user can add buttons, sliders, labels boxes, etc. of any size, colour, or font, and decide how they control modules in the system.

 This is useful for example when you want to show certain details of various different modules together on one screen.
 Or have a single button start several sequencers, or a single slider modify multiple filters.

 Up to 99 "snapshots" of the system can be saved, and you can easily create presets for any module, and export them for use in other TX systems.

-You can control the system live with a keyboard, mouse, MIDI or OSC controllers, an IPad or smart phone (using MIDI or OSC), a Wii, or using other software - on the same computer, across a network, or across the Internet.
+You can control the system live with a keyboard, mouse, MIDI or OSC controllers, an IPad or smart phone (using MIDI or OSC), or using other software - on the same computer, across a network, or across the Internet.